flower-org/FlowerNet/Nuances of installation - name resolution - local infra.md

   - We disable it by default in order to avoid any direct user interaction with components of local cluster.
   - With that said, using LOCAL_NAMESERVER implicit discovery by default is sensible, to achieve the best latency, and it's "safe" at least in GKE, where it doesn't allow local service discovery.
   - However, disabling name resolution by itself won't prevent direct access to local services by IP.
-In order to prevent such access completely, IP range blacklists should be used.
-E.g., blacklisting a range will prevent both name resolution and data connections on a given range.
+In order to prevent such access completely, IP range denylists should be used.
+E.g., denying a range will prevent both name resolution and data connections on a given range.

 There is a plethora of ways to determine a local nameserver address in Java, but nothing that looks like a reliable standard.